wwwaylon/wwwaylon.github.io/archive/mnar.md

   !
 Model the probability of missingness on income income_missing ON age income;  !
 Selection model equation

+<h3 id="interpretation-and-write-up-for-selection-model">Interpretation and Write-up for Selection Model</h3>

+Interpretation:
+The selection model estimates how both observed variables (Age and Income) relate to the probability of missing income.
+If the coefficient for Income in predicting missingness (income_missing) is significant, it suggests that the probability of missingness is dependent on income itself, confirming the MNAR assumption.

+Write-up Example:
+“A selection model was applied to assess the dependency of income missingness on the variable itself.
+Findings indicated that the likelihood of missing income was significantly associated with the unobserved income level (p < .05), supporting an MNAR mechanism.
+This suggests that individuals with missing income values may have systematically different income levels, warranting caution in interpretation of analyses without appropriate adjustments.”

 <h2 id="comparing-the-approaches">Comparing the Approaches</h2>